EmmaSun19950308/LendingClub_Request_Prediction/README.md

 Our goal with this project will be to automatically predict whether a borrower will be approved for a loan from the investor members of the website, based  on the data provided above.

-This project will be processed into three primary tasks, in which we will do couple of subtasks.
+This project will be processed into two primary tasks, in which we will do couple of subtasks.
+Detailed summary is provided directly in the code notebook.